 Note: If you are using symmetric multicore debugging, the Go command starts only the core in focus.
-If the core in focus is already running, the command starts all other cores.

 The Run to Cursor command executes to the position in the source code where you have placed the cursor.
 The Run to Cursor command also works in the Disassembly window and in the Call Stack window.